A photo of a harbor with two large container ships ready for unloading.

 Again, following the theme of T-shaped team members (see chapter Introduction), software engineers, data scientists, managers, and other team members in ML-enabled systems benefit from understanding the key concerns of operators that allows them to anticipate their requirements, to involve them early on, and to design the system to be more operations-friendly.
 At the same time, operators need some literacy in machine-learning concepts to select and operate infrastructure to support machine-learning components.

-While we could dedicate an entire book on operating systems generally and ML infrastructure specifically (and several books listed at the end of this chapter cover many of these topics in-depth), here we provide only a brief overview of key concepts and how they influence design and architectural considerations for the system, with pointers to other materials to go deeper.
+While we could dedicate an entire book to operating software systems generally and ML infrastructure specifically (and several books listed at the end of this chapter cover many of these topics in-depth), here we provide only a brief overview of key concepts and how they influence design and architectural considerations for the system, with pointers to other materials to go deeper.
 We will briefly return to operations later when we discuss teamwork and cultural aspects in chapter Interdisciplinary Teams.

 Scenario: Blogging Platform with Spam Filter

-As a running example, consider hosting a popular blogging platform protecting authors with a spam filter backed by an in-house fine-tuned large language model with 50 billion parameters.
-The blogging platform has started small but is now hosting the blogs of 50,000 authors, some of them fairly popular.
+As a running example, consider hosting a popular blogging platform protecting authors with a spam filter backed by an in-house fine-tuned large language model with fifty billion parameters.
+The blogging platform has started small but is now hosting the blogs of fifty thousand authors, some of them fairly popular.
 It is designed with a microservice architecture, with different services for showing an entire blog, for adding and editing posts, for commenting, for user accounts, and for our spam filter.
 Apache Kafka is used as stream processing infrastructure to queue spam filtering tasks to cope with varying loads.
 The organization has bought a few servers, housed in a data center, but only one server with a high-end GPU that can run the large language model.
 It additionally relies on cloud resources when needed, but it has experienced how costly this can quickly turn.

 As usual, it is a good idea to start with requirements for operations, before diving into infrastructure, implementation, and actual day-to-day operation.
 As part of gathering system requirements, we can identify quality requirements for operating the system and each component.
-Such requirements for desired operations qualities are typically stated in terms of service level objectives.
+Such requirements for desired operations qualities are typically stated in terms of service-level objectives.
 Typical service level objectives include maximum response latency, minimum system throughput, minimum availability, maximum error rate, and time to deploy an update.
-For storage systems, we might additionally set durability objectives; for big-data processing there might be throughput and job latency objectives.
+For storage systems, we might additionally set durability objectives; for big-data processing, there might be throughput and job latency objectives.
 Notice how operators can usually not achieve these goals alone but depend on the capabilities of the software they deploy and operate.
 Hence, collaboration between operators, developers, and data scientists is essential to deploy systems that achieve their service level objectives in production.
-Measures and corresponding measurement tools are usually well established and often stated as averages or distributions, such as “able to serve at least 5000 requests per second” or “99 percent of all requests should respond within 100 milliseconds.”
+Measures and corresponding measurement tools are usually well established and often stated as averages or distributions, such as “able to serve at least 5,000 requests per second” or “99 percent of all requests should respond within 100 milliseconds.”

 Service level objectives can and should be defined for the system as a whole, as well as for individually operated components.
 For example, our blogging platform will care about response latency and availability for serving the blog to users, but also about the response latency and availability of the spam-filtering service.
-Service quality measures of system and component may be related, but do not have to be – for example, error-handling mechanisms in the user-facing components can preserve system operation even when individual components fail in the background – for example, the blogging platform can keep operating even when the spam-filter component is down.
+Service quality measures of system and component may be related, but do not have to be—for example, error-handling mechanisms in the user-facing components can preserve system operation even when individual components fail in the background—for example, the blogging platform can keep operating even when the spam-filter component is down.
 Anticipating failures helps to recover from them, for example, by having already designed a queue of messages to be filtered when the spam filter is not immediately available.

 In more formal arrangements, service-level objectives may be codified as contracts called service-level agreements, which typically include a description of consequences and penalties if the objectives are not met.
 These may be included as interface documentation between components, including the documentation of a model inference service discussed in chapter Deploying a Model.